-JH Classical Academy’s educational philosophy begins with Socrates’ assertion that “the unexamined life is not worth living.”
+Jackson Hole Classical Academy’s educational philosophy begins with Socrates’ assertion that “the unexamined life is not worth living.”

-The created order of the world takes various forms in different disciplines.
-In science, students discover the laws of nature and the universe.
-In the humanities, are directed towards the literary and philosophical classics that speak truths about the universal human condition.
+, and learn to perceive the world through both local and global lenses.
+In the humanities, students read and discuss the literary and philosophical classics that speak truths about the universal human condition.
 Teachers and students seek truth by disciplined study and good-willed conversation.